duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2%3A Consonants and vowels.md

 					- **glide** (or semivowel): involving a glide to or from a vowel; this sound is articulated like a vowel (with no stricture) but functions as a consonant to begin or logseq.order-list-type:: number end syllables – e.g. the sound of “w” in English.
+		- ### 3.2 Consonants of English and their phonetic notation -